Karvel/analogjs-blog/src/content/posts/recommended-development-tools-in-linux-macos-and-windows.md

 - [paru](https://github.com/Morganamilo/paru)
   - Linux
+  - This is only available for Arch and Arch-derivative distros.
   - paru wraps the built-in [pacman](https://wiki.archlinux.org/title/pacman).
 I use it to install Linux software.
-  - This is only available for Arch and Arch-derivative distros.
   - I used to use yay but CachyOS came with paru, and I prefer how it shows PKGBUILD diffs.
 - [homebrew](https://brew.sh/)
   - MacOS
-  - Install most software available on homebrew with it.
-  - Since I’m on Apple Silicon, I check if the homebrew packages are native or universal, and if they still point to Darwin, I install manually.
-In the past year, this situation has gotten a lot better.
 - I don’t use a package manager on Windows.

 ### Terminal